 Application & Responsibilities

 The Pediatric Otolaryngology Fellowship is a one-year program which accepted the first fellow in July, 2013.
 The fellowship period is July 1 through June 30.
 To be eligible for the program, applicants must have successfully completed an otolaryngology residency accredited by the ACGME, or an otolaryngology residency located in Canada and accredited by the RCPSC.
 Non-US residents must be eligible for a Utah State medical license as well as a J-1 visa sponsored by ECFMG.

 Candidates must apply through the SF Match program.
-The application deadline and interview dates are TBD (in 2019).
+The application deadline and interview date is March 19, 2019.
 The applications are screened by a selection committee and interviews will be conducted by the pediatric otolaryngology faculty.
 The rank list is submitted through SF Match and the decisions are finalized by the matching program.